imbal/safeyaml/README.rst

 As for what's disallowed: a lot.
 String values must always be quoted.
-Boolean values must be written as ``true`` or ``false`` (``yes``, ``Y``, ``y``, ``on`` etc are not allowed).
-Indented blocks must start on their own line.
+Boolean values must be written as ``true`` or ``false`` (``yes``, ``Y``, ``y``, ``on`` etc are not allowed). *Indented blocks must start on their own line*.

 No anchors, no references.
 No multi-line strings.
 No multi-document streams.
 No custom tagged values.
 No Octal, or Hexadecimal. *No sexagesimal numbers.*